viash-io/.github/profile/README.md

 Viash is currently used in a variaty of projects, the open source ones are:

-- [Open Pipelines](https://openpipelines.bio/): components and pipelines for single-cell single-cell multi-omics data
+- [Open Pipelines](https://openpipelines.bio/): components and pipelines for single-cell (multi-omics) data
 - [Open Problems](https://openproblems.bio/): a benchmarking framework for single-cell methods
 - [LuciusOperations](https://www.data-intuitive.com/LuciusOperations/README.html): a devops toolbox for managing a computational REST backend.